THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 How are you going to make ends meet?
 What if you lose your job?
-What household repairs and upkeep?
+What about household repairs and upkeep?

 #2.
 Better Outlook

 When you have the weight of debt hovering over you, you see the bad all around you.

 #3.
-Stronger Confidence
+More Confidence

 You wonder how you will cover the bills each month or how you will ever afford Christmas presents.

-Paying off your debt is a huge obstacle to overcome and when you do, you will be prouder and more confident because of it.
+Paying off your debt is a huge obstacle to overcome.
+When you do, you will be prouder and more confident.

 You will believe in yourself and your abilities, constantly increasing your confidence.

 #4.
 Personal Growth

 You will know that you can.
 You will be growing as a person, bettering yourself all the time.

-I know for me, when I overcome a big challenge, I feel like I am Superman and can take on anything the world throws at me.
+I know that when I overcome a big challenge, I feel like I am Superman and can take on anything the world throws at me.

 #5.
 More Success

 You will see it for what it is, a bump in the road, and you will push through it.

 Up until now, the benefits of being debt free have been more emotional, but there are some great financial advantages to being debt free.

 You even spend time wondering about choosing to save for a vacation or putting the money towards your debt.

-Your biggest concern now is whether to save your money in a savings account or invest it in the stock market.
+Your biggest concern is whether to save your money in a savings account or invest it in the stock market.

 #7.
-Reduced Cost of Living
+Reduced Cost Of Living

 When in debt, you have to earn a lot more money each month to pay for your needs and still make your debt payments.

 You might hate your job but be stuck in it because you need the income to cover your needs and debt payments.

 #8.
 More Choices

-Life without debt allows you to have more choices in everything you do.
+Becoming debt free allows you to have more choices in everything you do.

-When opportunity knocks, you can take advantage of the offer.
-This is because your money isn’t tied to paying off debt.
+When opportunity knocks, you can take advantage of the offer because your money isn’t tied to paying off debt.

 #9.
 Ability To Achieve Financial Independence

-When you live debt free, you increase the chances of being able to afford retirement.
+When you live a debt free life, you increase the chances of being able to afford retirement.

 Here is your guide to living debt free.